An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: Multi-Core Coflow Scheduling

-This completes the proof. \end{IEEEproof} \begin{Corollary} Algorithm \ref{alg:alg1} (EPS variant) achieves a $4H$-approximation for minimizing the total weighted CCT when all coflows are released at time zero (i.e., $a_{m}=0$) in a heterogeneous multi-core EPS network, i.e., $\sum_{m=1}^{M}w_{m}\overline{T}_{m}\le4H\sum_{m=1}^{M}w_{m}\overline{T}_{m}^{*}$, where $H$ is the number of EPS cores. \end{Corollary}
+This completes the proof. \end{IEEEproof} \begin{Corollary} Algorithm \ref{alg:alg1} (EPS variant) achieves a $4H$-approximation for minimizing the total weighted CCT when all coflows are released at time zero (i.e., $a_{m}=0$ and $t_{0}\left(m\right)=0$) in a heterogeneous $H$-core EPS network. \end{Corollary}